 Mastery at Sir John Lillie Primary School

-We are in the early stages of developing mastery in mathematics at SJL.
+We continue to develop mastery in mathematics at SJL.

 “You know you’ve mastered something when you can apply it to a totally new problem in an unfamiliar situation or context.”